mscherotter/Microsoft.Mixer.MixPlay/ReadMe.txt

 This package lets you connect any UWP app (C#, C++, JS), (x86, x64, ARM, ARM64) to a Mixer.com MixPlay to allow live streaming viewers to interact with your app.

 C# app usage:
-1. Add a usign directive to your App class using Microsoft.Mixer.MixPlay;
+1. Add a using directive to your App class using Microsoft.Mixer.MixPlay;

 2. Create an instance of Interactive as a member of the App class